OokamiKitsune/OokamiKitsune/README.md

 - 👋 Hi, I’m @OokamiKitsune
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-Node.js
+Python and Rust
 - 💞️ I’m looking to collaborate on ...
 Crypto/Web3 Projects
 - 📫 How to reach me ...